25DanielG/Sudoku-Solver-w-Genetic-Algorithms/README.md

 Results (Population Size: 10000, Selection Rate: 25%, Random selection rate 25%, Mutation rate: 10%, # of children: 4)
         Limits vary based on task

+Major Optimizations:
+    Made parent selection faster (I previously was erasing elements in the middle of a vector making the function O(n^2)) Instead I loop from the end to make the selection fast

+    Made the mutation algorithm switch two values in a box rather than two whole boxes The previous mutation algorithm hurt the fitness level

 ----
 EASY
 ----